 This isn’t a common occurrence; in fact, it’s rather rare.
 But when you’re selling thousands, even millions of helmets, a certain percentage is inevitably prone to encountering this problem.
 I’ve come across helmets with interiors so severely damaged that they resembled the effects of acid being poured on them.
 For most people, this would be difficult to envision, and I would never have anticipated it myself if I hadn’t witnessed it firsthand.

-So, when asking the question how do I check my helmet expiry date, the initial point to clarify is whether you seek a date to fulfill specific racing sanctioning body regulations, government standards, or if you are genuinely interested in determining when the helmet is no longer safe for your personal use.
+So, when asking the question how do I check my helmet expiry date, the initial point to clarify is whether you seek a date to fulfill specific racing sanctioning body regulations and government standards or if you are genuinely interested in determining when the helmet is no longer safe for your personal use.

 If you are looking for an expiration date established by the manufacturer, you should refer to the governing body whose regulations you are aiming to meet.
 Occasionally, they may demand adherence to a helmet certification standard from a specific year or a particular identification number.
 In other instances, they might stipulate a general time limit, such as three or five years.